Will Virginia cover the spread vs. Wisconsin? Betting Trends, Record ATS

 Virginia vs. Wisconsin: Betting Trends, Record ATS, Home/Road Splits - November 20

-The Virginia Cavaliers (4-0) and the Wisconsin Badgers (2-2) meet in a matchup with no set line at Suncoast Credit Union Arena on Monday, November 20, 2023 at 6:00 PM ET on Fox Sports 1.
+The Virginia Cavaliers (4-0) are just 2.5-point favorites as they look to continue a three-game home win streak when they square off against the Wisconsin Badgers (2-2) on Monday, November 20, 2023 at Suncoast Credit Union Arena.
+The contest airs at 6:00 PM ET on Fox Sports 1.
+The over/under is set at 124.5 for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!